edestcroix/ForthRB/README.md

 - Variables.
 - Better error handling and syntax checking.

+## Running
+The interpreter can be started by calling `./forth` with no arguments.
+When given an argument, it is assumed to be a filename and the interpreter will be run on the input file.

 ## Notes
 The interpreter does not do any syntax checking during word definitions, or inside IF statements.
 This is deferred until they are evaluated.
 This